Emb3rs-Project/p-core-functionalities/Sink/characterization/readme.md

 ## Characterization of user-defined sinks (industrial)

-There is one function to characterize industrial sinks or user-defined streams, the industry function.
+There is one function to characterize industrial sinks or user-defined streams, the simplified_user function.

-### Industry function
+### simplified_user function

 The function reads user input data and computes the related stream in json format.